Vintage treasures come from all over Texas for the Austin's City-Wide Vintage Sale

 "I like to know the people who made them, and I like the heritage," Vogt said.
 "I like to know the people that wore them – that’s more interesting to me than the boot."

-His motto, "Our usual is the unusual," applies to every new pair he buys.
-He's found boots from a movie star in the '20s and Mongolian boots from the 1500s.
+His motto, "our usual is the unusual," applies to every new pair he buys.
+He's found boots from a movie star in the 1920s and Mongolian boots from the 1500s.

 So whether you're shopping to find something from a few years ago or a few decades ago at the vintage sale, you'll always find something with a story.